 I’ve also been involved in several research projects on disability and children’s voice, and supporting parents as educators of very young children.
-I have a particular interest in practitioners taking vocational pathways into work in early years settings and have been involved with training and assessing candidates for Early Years Professional Status since it first came on to the scene.
+I have a particular interest in practitioners taking vocational pathways into work in early years settings and have been involved with training and assessing candidates for Early Years Professional Status and then Early Years Teacher Status.
 I am also interested in using Activity Theory and Functional Linguistics to analyse organisation and interaction.

-I joined Marian Whitehead and Geva Blenkin as one of the editors of our Early Years Journal since 1999 – before the days of email and file attachments – and I greatly appreciate the opportunities this gives me to work with a wide variety of contributors, not to mention an excellent team of colleagues.
+I joined Marian Whitehead and Geva Blenkin as one of the editors of our journal, Early Years, in 1999 – before the days of email and online submissions – and I greatly appreciate the opportunities this role gives me to work with a wide variety of contributors, not to mention an excellent team of colleagues.
 I have been on the executive committee of TACTYC for even longer and have enjoyed the regular opportunities this has given me to meet a dedicated and delightful bunch of people and to keep informed about a wide variety of early years issues.
 I am now one of the trustees of TACTYC, representing all of the journal editors.

 Michel Vandenbroeck is professor at the Department of Social Welfare Studies, Faculty of Psychology and Educational Sciences, Ghent University in Belgium.
 He teaches Early Childhood Care and Education and Family Pedagogy.
 His research focuses on early childhood policy and practice and parent support, with a special interest for diversity and social inclusion.
 He authored several international publications on these issues.